intelligent-username/CNN/README.md

 When thinking about CNNs, the key is to think of a feedforward network that has some number of initial layers responsible for feature extraction, followed by some number of Dense layers for learning/regression and a final layer for [classification](https://www.github.com/intelligent-username/Classification).

 After understanding these concepts, we can simply implement them in code and start making use of them.
 However, there are still considerations that we have to make.
 For example, what activation functions should we use?
 How many kernels should we have?
 What should *their* hyperparameters be?
 And so on and so forth.
-It would be profitable to spend some time should be spent in the pre-training phase to consider these questions.
+It would be profitable to spend some time in the pre-training phase to consider these questions.

 One specific thing to consider is the data pipeline.
 When working with pictures, we get all sorts of different dimensions, colour schemes, formats, and so forth.
 We need to take good care to set up a good pre-processing pipeline.